GospelSounders/adventhymnals.old/03.church-hymnal/08.601-700/05.641-650/06.This-Is-My-Father's-World/docs.md

 title: 646.
 This Is My Father's World
 metadata:
     description:
-    keywords: Church Hymnal, This Is My Father's World, This is my Father&#039;s world,
+    keywords: Church Hymnal, This Is My Father's World, This is my Father's world,
     author: Brian Onang'o
 ---